gwg313/hugo-blog/content/posts/nix-workflow4.md

 }
 ```

-With this configuration, anyone using the Nix Flake to enter the development environment (devShell) will not only have access to Go and golint but can also just call our new script using `my-lint-script`(this would be more usefull if we used more flags or a more complex process).
+With this configuration, anyone using the Nix Flake to enter the development environment (devShell) will not only have access to Go and golint but can also just call our new script using `my-lint-script`.

 We can now call this script in our github workflow much like we did above but first lets add some unit tests so we can run them too.